×

 Overview

-rclone's Mount allows you to mount any of your cloud storage accounts as part of your slot's file system using FUSE.
-In this guide, we will teach you how to run a rclone mount using systemd.
+Rclone's Mount feature allows you to mount any of your cloud storage accounts as part of your Ultra service’s file system using FUSE.
+In this guide, we will teach you how to run a Rclone mount using systemd.
 Take note that this guide is setup using Google Drive as the cloud storage provider used.
-Should you use any other cloud storage providers, you may need consult rclone documentation for the appropriate flags for your setup.
+Should you use any other cloud storage providers, you may need consult Rclone documentation for the appropriate flags for your setup.

 We recommend using systemd for several reasons:

-- You can manually restart the service when there is problems.
+• You can manually restart the service when there is an issue.

 Rclone Mount without Mergerfs